-Figure 1: Institutional Arrangements for the Implementation of REDD+ in Belize
+Figure 2: Institutional Arrangements for the Implementation of REDD+ in Belize

-The National Climate Change Office and specifically the Forest Department will work closely together to execute REDD+ readiness activities under the broad oversight and guidance of the NCCC.
+The Forest Department will work closely with its sister agencies, namely the Department of the Environment and the National Climate Change Office (NCCO), which acts as the Secretariat of the BNCCC to execute REDD+ readiness activities under the broad oversight and guidance of the BNCCC.
 A comprehensive policy framework to support the integration of climate and development planning, policies, and action across multiple sectors and levels (national and local levels) is being developed to guide the works of the newly established National Climate Change Office (NCCO) which is the Secretariat to the NCCC.
-The NCCO is staffed by a Climate Change Coordinator (who also serves as the UNFCCC Focal Point), a Principal Climate Change Officer, a Climate Change Officer, a Communications Assistant, a Program Manager, and a Program Assistant.
+The NCCO is currently staffed by a Climate Change Coordinator (who also serves as the UNFCCC Focal Point), a Principal Climate Change Officer, a Climate Change Officer, a Communications Assistant, a Program Manager, and a Program Assistant.